 |Comerica Park, Detroit|

+See Chapter Two - "Platonism."
 This was the chapter that "disturbed" Massimo Pigliucci.
 (See here.)
-Pigliucci writes:

-"If one ‘goes Platonic’ with math [note: a number of mathematicians are mathematical Platonists], one has to face several important philosophical consequences, perhaps the major one being that the notion of physicalism goes out the window.
+"If one ‘goes Platonic’ with math , one has to face several important philosophical consequences, perhaps the major one being that the notion of physicalism goes out the window.
 Physicalism is the position that the only things that exist are those that have physical extension [ie, take up space] – and last time I checked, the idea of circle, or Fermat’s theorem, did not have physical extension.
 It is true that physicalism is now a sophisticated doctrine that includes not just material objects and energy, but also, for instance, physical forces and information.
 But it isn’t immediately obvious to me that mathematical objects neatly fall into even an extended physicalist ontology.
 And that definitely gives me pause to ponder."

-The same semantical considerations imply Platonism.
+The same semantic considerations imply Platonism.
 Consider the following true sentences: '7+5 = 12', and '7 >12'.
-Both of these require the number 7 to exist, otherwise the sentences would be false.
+Both require the number 7 to exist, otherwise the sentences would be false.
 In standard semantics the objects denoted by singular terms in true sentences ('Mary', '7') exist.
 Consequently, mathematical objects do exist."
 (Brown, 13)

 So, the number '7', and 'pi', and you-number-it, exist.
 But where?
 Surely, not in physical reality.
 I just hit the number 7 key on my keyboard.
 The number 7 key exists physically.
 But I won't be hitting the number 7 anytime in the future.